Why Indians have a Crush for Tea?

 Side Effects: It does have side effects like other soft drinks which can cause obesity and other diseases to human beings.
 Moreover, it has many health benefits like you can take it contains antioxidants, has less caffeine than coffee, reduces the risk of heart attack, helps losing weight, boosts the immune system and many others.

 - Increases Metabolic Activities: Regular tea drinking lowers the risk of metabolic syndrome which can lead to various disease in human beings.

 - Hydrating Drink: Despite being the fact that tea contains caffeine yet it is a very good hydrating drink for body and mind.

 - Preparation according to Taste: This is the most important thing that you can prepare it in your own desired way like some people likes to have less sugar intake so they can make it in their way.
-Some people also like to add certain flavors in it like tulsi and many other spices which could also be effective in fighting certain diseases and even serve as taste enhancer.
+Some people also like to add certain flavours in it like tulsi and many other spices which could also be effective in fighting certain diseases and even serve as a taste enhancer.

-- Instant Preparation: It is very easy to prepare tea and it takes just few minutes to prepare it.
+- Instant Preparation: It is very easy to prepare tea and it takes just a few minutes to prepare it.
 This is a drink that a person of any age group can easily prepare.

 - Refreshing Drink: it helps in reducing tiredness caused by the monotonous work.
 It is seen that it is mostly consumed by the working group, they take it to reduce the stress and tiredness caused to them during work.

 - Helps to stay Fit: Today everyone needs a perfect shaped body.
 So drinking green tea also helps to keep the body in a fit position.

 Also see : Mata Vaishno Devi, Katra, Jammu